-Our talented series hosts helping tell the stories of these inspiring youth are Inuit actress and university student Anna Lambe, originally from Iqaluit and best known for her roles in the film The Grizzlies and CBC’s Trickster; actor Joshua Odjick, from the Kitigan Zibi Anishinabeg First Nation, most recently lauded for his performance in the 2021 film Wildhood for which he won the Canadian Screen Award as best supporting actor; and Joel Oulette, a member of the Cumberland House Cree and Red River Métis nations, best known for his role in Alpha and as the lead actor on CBC’s Trickster.
+Our talented series hosts helping tell the stories of these inspiring youth are Inuit actress and university student Anna Lambe, originally from Iqaluit and best known for her roles in the film The Grizzlies and CBC’s Trickster; actor Joshua Odjick, from the Kitigan Zibi Anishinabeg First Nation, most recently lauded for his performance in the 2021 film Wildhood for which he won the Canadian Screen Award as best supporting actor; and Joel Oulette, who has family ties to the Cumberland House Cree and Red River Métis nations, best known for his role in Alpha and as the lead actor on CBC’s Trickster.

 Our cameras have just started rolling, but some of the stories our hosts are helping to tell include:

 - Navaeh Pine, 16, from Garden River First Nation who organized a school-wide day of action for Red Dress Day in honour of Missing and Murdered Indigenous Women and Girls.

 - Gelgelalus Píxemcal (Talon Pascal), 17, from Lil’wat First Nation who has been learning and now teaching traditional, nearly lost skills like bow making, tanning hides and hunting on horseback.